siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/02-eks2-content-writer-challenge.md

 ### 🪶 File Written By:
 **The Quiet Challenger from the Edges of Markdown**

-Jamalu — from the whisper behind the work 🌌
+Eks2 — from the whisper behind the work 🌌